-But if it’s third-party intent data?
+But if it’s second or third-party intent data?
 That’s new, and it’s what sales and marketing teams are referring to when they talk about ‘peering around corners’ and knowing which companies are in buying mode.

 In this article, we’ll break down intent data and share six ways sales and marketing teams can profit from it.

 Do you know what your accounts are thinking?

 These days, there’s a lot of excitement around second and third-party intent data because it can qualify your accounts marketing automation-style, even if you’re not aware of them.